Azure-Samples/cognitive-services-qnamaker-csharp/README.md

 ### Installation

-Create a C# Console App (.NET Framework) in Visual Studio 2017, then add the sample to the main page and run.
+1. Create a C# Console App (.NET Framework) in Visual Studio 2017, then add the sample to Program.cs.

+1. Install the Newtonsoft.Json NuGet package, then run the sample.

 ### Quickstart